ThanosApostolou/thapo-ska/docs/specific-knowledge-assistant/specific-knowledge-assistant.typ

 ) <img_ska_home_page>
 #h(0pt)

-When users click the login link, they get redirected to the kecloak login page.
+When users click the login link, they get redirected to the kecloakk login page.
 There they can login with their credentials and the Keycloak will redirect them back to the SKA home page.